riaz-khan-16/ProjectManagement/readme.md

 updates to connected clients via SignalR.
     - Behavior: When a task is assigned or updated, all connected members of the project receive an instant update.
+- **Team Chat**
+  - SignalR groups: I have used project-specific SignalR groups for chat and updates.
+  - Persistence: Stored chat messages in MongoDB
+  - Cache recent messages: Cache last 20 messages per project in Redis for quick retrieval

 - **Frontend**
   - Login & registration linked with backend API
   - JWT stored in `localStorage` for session management